awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

   aws ec2 run-instances --launch-template LaunchTemplateId=lt-0abcd290751193123 --block-device-mappings "DeviceName=/dev/xvdb,Ebs={VolumeSize=20,VolumeType=gp2}"
   ```

-## Using Launch Templates with Auto Scaling<a name="launch-templates-as"></a>
+## Using Launch Templates with Amazon EC2 Auto Scaling<a name="launch-templates-as"></a>

 You can create an Auto Scaling group and specify a launch template to use for the group\.
-When Auto Scaling launches instances in the Auto Scaling group, it uses the launch parameters defined in the associated launch template\.
+When Amazon EC2 Auto Scaling launches instances in the Auto Scaling group, it uses the launch parameters defined in the associated launch template\.

 For more information, see [Creating an Auto Scaling Group Using a Launch Template](http://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.

-**To create or update an Auto Scaling group with a launch template using the command line**
+**To create or update an Amazon EC2 Auto Scaling group with a launch template using the command line**

 + Use the [create\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) or the [update\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) AWS CLI command and specify the `--launch-template` parameter\.